 Efficiency requires one more thing — stability.
 You need to know that demand and prices will remain relatively stable for some number of years (5 or 10 years or more).
 Because then you can build factories and stores and transportation infrastructure to enable your efficient operating model.
 Efficiency is best when producing relatively simple commodity products and services that sell in more predictable and stable markets.

 Responsiveness is better — In the 21st century, responsiveness is what drives the economy.
 Responsiveness is what drives continuous innovation in products and technology and continuous change in the ways we organize businesses and serve customers.
-The big companies of the 20th century were efficient manufacturing companies (Ford, GM, US Steel, Kenmore, Whirlpool), but the big companies of the 21st century are responsive service and technology companies (Amazon, Apple, Facebook, Google, Starbucks).
+The big companies of the 20th century were efficient manufacturing companies (Ford, GM, US Steel, Kodak, Whirlpool etc.), but the big companies of the 21st century are responsive service and technology companies (Alibaba, Amazon, Apple, Facebook, Google, Starbucks, Tencent, etc.).
 All these 21st century companies certainly need to be efficient, but their success is based mostly on their ability to sense and respond quickly to changing markets and evolving customer desires.
 Lowest price is not always the deciding factor in purchasing decisions; people want what they want.
 They want products and services that respond quickly and meet their needs and desires.

-Apple and Starbucks do not sell the lowest priced phones or laptops or cups of coffee, but people value and pay for the quality and experience offered by those products.
+Apple and Starbucks do not sell the lowest priced phones or laptops or cups of coffee, but as long as people value the quality and innovation offered by the products of those companies they will pay a bit more for them.
 Home delivery of everything from clothes to groceries costs a bit more, but people value and pay for the responsiveness and convenience of those services.
 Responsiveness is best when producing more complex and unique products and services that sell in continuously changing markets shaped by evolving technology and new customer needs and desires.

 Even within supply chains that emphasize overall responsiveness there are still segments of those supply chains that should focus on efficiency.
 For example, segments of supply chains that connect factories with warehouses and distribution centers should be as efficient as possible.
 In most cases they should use the most efficient transportation modes and delivery schedules.
 And segments of supply chains that connect warehouses to end use consumers should usually focus on responsiveness and use transportation modes and delivery schedules that emphasize responsiveness because customers have come to expect fast delivery of products.
 In every supply chain some operations will need to focus on efficiency and others on responsiveness.
 That mix continues to shift over time as customer preferences and market conditions change.